 The Fourth Amendment is part of the Bill of Rights that prohibits unreasonable searches and seizures and requires a warrant to be judicially sanctioned and supported by probable cause.
 Our government does not have unbridled authority to intrude on our personal property.
 I do not want the government to start frequently busting into my house and snooping around just because they want to.

-As a criminal defense attorney, I am part of the system that is able to hold the government in check.
+As a criminal defense attorney, I am part of the system that can hold the government in check.
 If I have a client arrested for possessing drugs, one of my first questions would be whether or not the police found the drugs legally.
 Was it a legal search and seizure?
-If not, the government has violated the Fourth Amendment and they may not get to proceed with their criminal case against my client.
-They have to play by the rules or they don’t get to play.
+If not, the government has violated the Fourth Amendment, and they may not get to proceed with their criminal case against my client.
+They have to play by the rules, or they don’t get to play.